Buddy programme and events for newcomers

 The EU residence document is personal and only applies to you.

-Please note: you must book an appointment with SIRI Aarhus to submit your application for an EU residence document in person.
+Please note: you must submit your application for an EU residence document online and thereafter book an appointment with SIRI Aarhus.
 Click here to book an appointment with SIRI.

 SIRI Aarhus is located at: